Timeline

 The Modern Royal Navy

-Modern capabilities include aircraft carriers, nuclear submarines, and advanced destroyers equipped with sophisticated weapons and communication systems.
+Modern capabilities include aircraft carriers, nuclear-powered submarines, and advanced surface vessels equipped with sophisticated weapons and communication systems.
+The Royal Navy continues to contribute to global security, humanitarian operations, and international partnerships.

 Understanding the Timeline